SimaoNunes/DPAS/README.md

 ### Warning

 During the test process, the test modules will ask you to reboot the server to simulate one possible situation that would compromise our system:
-- If the Server maintains persistent information, even if it fails for a short period
+- If the Server maintains persistent information, even if it crashes

 To reboot the server, you must stop the execution on console number 2, and execute again: